3 Questions to Consider Before Getting Started

 The Art of the Process

-Artist Joan Wisseman is adept at designing spectacular terrazzo images.
+Artist Joan Weissman is adept at designing spectacular terrazzo images.
 Ms. Weissman was commissioned to create two 15’ diameter terrazzo circles at the Greenville Spartanburg International Airport.
 The circles represent iconic landscape imagery from the surrounding area.
 The terrazzo is placed in public corridors creating an artistic focal point, a sense of the locality, and an engaging, identifiable meeting place.
 The first piece, River Bank, is an abstract approach to the waterways and local plant life, while the second piece, Autumn at Table Rock, depicts a monumental feature of a nearby state park.
 NTMA contractor member, the David Allen Company of Raleigh, NC installed the terrazzo art.